Rangers vs. Penguins Prediction & Picks - November 22

 - New York has won all four of its games that were decided by one goal.

-- This season the Rangers recorded only one goal in one game and they lost that matchup.
+- In the one game this season the Rangers scored only one goal, they lost.

 - New York has won both games this season when it scored exactly two goals (2-0-0, four points).